mileweb/docs-content-cdn/docs/recipes/secure-delivery.md

 ## Secure Content Delivery with CDN360

-Security and protection of privacy has brought increasingly more concerns in the last few years.
-CDN360 is equipped with many features to help you achieve your security goals with a smooth and uninterrupted service for your clients.
-This article also introduces some common good practices to achieve the maximum security.
+Security and protection of privacy have raised increasing concerns over the last few years — and for good reason.
+Hardly a day goes by when the headlines aren't filled with another major security breach.
+With these concerns in mind, CDN360 has adopted several features to help you achieve your security goals with smooth and uninterrupted service for your clients.
+This article describes these features, along with a few best practices to help you optimize security.

 ### Layer 4 DDoS Mitigation
-At the entry point of every CDN360 PoP is a high-performance layer 4 DDoS firewall.
-This is a group of machines that is capable ot analyzing the incoming traffic at line-speed.
+At the entry point of every CDN360 Point of Presence (PoP) is a high-performance Layer 4 distributed denial-of-service (DDoS) firewall.
+The firewall consists of a group of machines that analyze incoming traffic at line speed.
-Based on regularly updated rules, it drops any suspicious packets that may endanger the services and forward only the safe ones to the servers behind it.
-This feature is enabled for all services and transparent to our customers.
+Based on regularly updated rules, the firewall rejects suspicious packets that may endanger services and forwards only the "safe" packets to the servers located behind the firewall.
+This feature is enabled for all services and is transparent to customers.

 ### Access Control at the Edge
-Access control is essential to protect the content from unauthorized users.
-It is also important to mitigate some common layer 7 attacks.
-CDN360 supports a variety access control methods.
-Many of them are based on enhanced features of the open-source nginx.
-We also introduced the proprietary [`eval_func`](</docs/edge-logic/supported-directives.md#eval_func>) directive to support any customized algorithms.
+Access control is essential for protecting content from unauthorized users.
+It also plays an important role in mitigating some common Layer 7 attacks.
+CDN360 supports several access control methods.
+Many of them are based on enhanced features of the open-source NGINX.
+We also introduced a proprietary [`eval_func`](</docs/edge-logic/supported-directives.md#eval_func>) directive to support customized algorithms.
-* Client IP Restrictions with [`allow`](</docs/edge-logic/supported-directives.md#allow>) and [`deny`](</docs/edge-logic/supported-directives.md#deny>):
+* Client IP restrictions with [`allow`](</docs/edge-logic/supported-directives.md#allow>) and [`deny`](</docs/edge-logic/supported-directives.md#deny>):
 ```nginx
 allow 123.0.0.1/8;
 allow 234.12.34.56;